kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 this post.
 This code is basically a way to tell a computational unit what to do to solve a specific problem given an input.
 I'm not saying a machine because we are way past the time where we were writing code for a single machine.
-While there are lots of developers focusing on more user-facing applications, there is a huge percentage of software developers that work on cloud environmens, where their applications are a mesh that treat a group of machines as a single unit of work.
+While there are lots of developers focusing on more user-facing applications, there is a huge percentage of software developers that work on cloud environments, where their applications are a mesh that treat a group of machines as a single unit of work.

 When we write code, we translate high-level requirements to a consistent and theoretically deterministic language.